Interfacelab/ilab-media-tools/README.md

 processing and automatic format delivery.
 Forget ImageMagick, Imgix is light years ahead in quality and speed.

+##### Upload Directly to S3
+Directly upload your media and documents to S3, bypassing your WordPress server completely.
+Note, this feature requires Imgix.

 ##### Advanced Image Editing
 When integrating with [Imgix](https://imgix.com), Media Cloud by ILAB provides the most advanced WordPress image editor.
 Alter contrast, saturation, vibrancy